Jimmy-JayJay/Jimmy-JayJay/README.md

 - Data Science and Machine Learning for Environmental Applications
 - Climate Modelling in Python and R
 - Advanced GIS and Remote Sensing Techniques
-- Scinece and Policy Integration
+- Science and Policy Integration

 ---